nnn911/OVITO_python_modifier_db/README.md

 ## GenerateRandomSolution.py
 - Replaces the current atomic configurations with a new random arrangement.
 The concentrations per species are given in the `conc` array (`sum conc == 1`).
+- `only_selected` applies the modifier only to selected atoms.

 ## SelectSphere.py
 - Select a spherical region of a given `radius` around a `center` point.